 - Credit risk: If your financial institution uses third parties for loan origination, business solicitation, or underwriting, there’s a risk that they might default on their obligations, agreements, or payments to you.

-- Compliance risk: A steady proliferation of regulations and rules makes it more difficult for everyone to be in compliance.
-Regulatory risk means that regulators will hold you responsible for your vendors’ compliance with their requirements as well as your own.
+- Compliance risk: A steady proliferation of regulations and rules makes it more difficult for everyone to comply.
+Regulatory risk means that regulators will hold you responsible for your vendors’ compliance with their requirements and your own.

 - Country risk: If any of your third-party service providers are located in a foreign country, you face risks caused by that country’s economic, social and political situation.